 You can also visit Glacier Point in the winter.
 But because the roads leading up to the viewpoint close down for the season, it’s more challenging to get here.
 You’ll need to cross country ski or snowshoe to get there in the colder months.

 Good to know: Glacier Point Road will be closed in 2022 and will only be reachable via several (strenuous) hikes.
-More info on the official website.
+More info here.

-Olmsted Point is one of the nicest viewspoints along Tioga Road, in the eastern side of Yoesemite.
+Olmsted Point is one of the nicest viewpoints along Tioga Road, in the eastern side of Yosemite.
 It’s a bit further from Yosemite Valley, over 2 hours away by car, but the view is well worth the journey.